-Fortunately for marketers hoping to boost engagement, interactivity doesn’t have to involve complicated, AI-powered immersive experiences or bank-breaking technology.
+Fortunately for marketers, interactivity doesn’t have to involve complicated, AI-powered immersive experiences or bank-breaking technology.
 Interactive content can be as simple as asking your site visitors a few questions.

 If you’re looking to introduce quizzes into your marketing plans, you’re in the right place.
-Here, we’ll list 6 types of quizzes and the benefits you can expect from them.
+Here are a few examples of quizzes and the benefits you can expect from them.